javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 Let's use proxies to prevent any access to properties starting with `_`.

 We'll need the traps:
-- `get` to throw an error when reading such property,
+- `get` to throw an error when reading such a property,
 - `set` to throw an error when writing,
 - `deleteProperty` to throw an error when deleting,
 - `ownKeys` to exclude properties starting with `_` from `for..in` and methods like `Object.keys`.